Askuno API.

 This gives the user or agent a safe claim-status view after claiming work: next action, operator-review stage, PR/code-submission state, Askuno payment receipt state, bounty free-cap lifecycle, and the future internal banking/Wise routing boundary.
 It performs no external writes and never exposes receiver references.

-Complete activated Askuno bounty work
+Complete registered bounty work

 /api/bounties/algora/{bounty_id}/complete